-I spent a couple of days visiting friends in north Devon and together we played at being tourists, visiting the pretty towns of Dunster, Dulverton and Selworthy.
-This part of England is marked by the wild landscapes of the Exmoor National park, but around the edges of the moor the landscape is green and rolling with steep sided lanes and picturesque thatched cottages built from the local stone or painted in shades of rich cream.
+I spent a couple of days with friends in Somerset and north Devon and together we played at being tourists, visiting the pretty towns of Dunster, Dulverton and Selworthy.
+This part of England is marked by the wild landscapes of the Exmoor National park.
+But around the edges of the moor the landscape is green and rolling with steep sided lanes and picturesque thatched cottages built from the local stone or painted in shades of rich cream.

 Dunster Castle and tours in Devon

 Dunster is on the north edge of Exmoor, close to the sea, and is one of those places they come to film Agatha Christie costume dramas, with more pretty cottages and Dunster Castle, run by the National Trust up on the hill.
-Disappointingly the castle was closed on Thursdays for cleaning & renovation and was also shrouded in scaffolding.
+Disappointingly the castle was closed when we visited for cleaning & renovation and was also shrouded in scaffolding.

 Not deterred, we took a look around the gardens instead, taking in the views towards the sea and peeping into the orangery.
 As we walked down from the castle, we saw a sign to the crypt saying Ghosts here.
 The door swung open and a group emerged, having made a special tour of the attics and crypts of the castle.
 We also saw signs advertising the bat tour as there are apparently bats roosting in one of the medieval staircases.